 Finally, the overall level of FBCL's debt is forecasted to decline as loan balances are reduced.
 Although FBCL's strategy is to repay its loans as they become due, FBCL also wishes to maintain a strong debt service coverage ratio, at the same time.
 This strong debt management strategy will allow for debt payments over the life of the loans, and will minimize the need for additional indebtedness.
-There has been one accelerated debt repayment of \$2.3M in the second quarter.
+There have been no accelerated debt repayments in the three months ended June 30, 2019, as the next accelerated repayment is scheduled for the second quarter of 2019-20.